 Sugar-soft sand, lush, tropical rainforests, and sprawling oceanfront villas make Thailand an ideal honeymoon destination.
 However, travelers are often surprised to find that unlike the Caribbean and Mexico, Thailand doesn’t have many all-inclusive resorts.
 But that shouldn't deter you from choosing it as a romantic getaway.
-In fact, the reason Thailand doesn’t have many all-inclusives is it’s such an easy place to travel and plan that there’s just no need for packaged, pre-paid vacations when you can put one together so easily on your own.
+In fact, the reason Thailand doesn’t have many all-inclusives because it’s such an easy place to travel and plan that there’s just no need for packaged, pre-paid vacations when you can put one together so easily on your own.
 Plus, everything in Thailand is very affordable (especially for Americans), so you won’t save any money with an all-inclusive here compared to paying à la carte.

 Thailand is a very safe place and a country you will likely want to explore.
 Having all your food, drinks, and activities on one compound wouldn’t be as fun in this country, where there is always something exciting to see, from the ornate temples to the jungles teeming with wildlife.